jahidulpabelislam/query/README.md

 - `table(string $table, string|null $alias)`: if you want to change to another table or didn't set when creating the instance
 - `column(string $column, string|null $alias)`:  will select all columns if not set
 - `where`:
-  - you can pass in whole clause using the first parameter
+  - you can pass in the whole clause using the first parameter
   - or you can pass column, expression and value separately
 - `orderBy(string $column, bool $ascDirection = true)`
 - `limit(int $limit, int|null $page)`